 1. Participant recruitment

 1.1.
-Recruit a subject population according to the specific goal of the study (i.e., normal subjects and/or patients, male and/or females, young people and/or elders).
+Recruit a subject population according to the specific goal of the study (i.e., normal subjects and/or patients, males and/or females, young people and/or elders).

 2. Material preparation

 2.1.
 Prepare a soft pellet; use commercially available chewing gum (Table of Materials; initial hardness = 20 Shore OO).